V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndongiki : computer

-– ndongolo : instruction, science, teaching
+– ndongolo : education, schooling, instruction, science, teaching

 – ndongosolo : teaching